Blockchain Notarization: Use Cases for Notary

 Blockchain use-cases continue to expand far beyond cryptocurrency and fintech.
 As the number of concluded real estate contracts, business agreements, personal documents is growing rapidly, it becomes clear that it is necessary to maintain a system that will ensure the immutability and security of notarized documents.

-The remote notarization platform can be an excellent alternative for the adoption of transferring and handling the notarization documents.
+The remote blockchain-based notarization platform can be an excellent alternative for the adoption of transferring and handling the notarization documents.